maoberlehner/markus-oberlehner-net/content/blog/multi-export-vue-single-file-ui-components.md

 date = "2019-02-03T04:42:42+02:00"
-title = "Multi Export Vue.js Single File UI Components" description = "Learn how to use named exports to export multiple components from a single .vue file and how to use JSX to build powerful UI components." intro = "In todays article we'll learn how to build Vue.js Single File Components (SFC) which export multiple components at once using ES6 named exports.
+title = "Multi Export Vue.js Single File UI Components" description = "Learn how to use named exports to export multiple components from a single .vue file and how to use JSX to build powerful UI components." intro = "In today's article we'll learn how to build Vue.js Single File Components (SFC) which export multiple components at once using ES6 named exports.
 Furthermore we'll utilize render functions to render the markup of our components via JSX.
 By combining these techniques, we are able to create UI components that consist of several separate components combined into a single file..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"]